Oral care probiotics ward off cold and flu

 • Daily exercise boosts the immune system.

 • Eat healthy fruits and vegetables, as their antioxidants keep your immune system strong.
-The nutrients kill free radicals, which are groups of atoms that attack your cells.
+The nutrients fight free radicals, which are groups of atoms that attack your cells.
 Antioxidants will serve as your personal defense system.

 • Cough and sneeze into your elbow.
 When you sneeze into your hand, then go to open a door or shake someone's hand, all those germs transfer from you to the next person.
 No one wants to shake a dirty hand.